szilac/researchAIde_new/scripts/PRD.md

 - Extracted text is chunked into optimal segments
 - Embeddings are generated for each text chunk
 - Chunks and embeddings are stored in ChromaDB collections
-- PhD Agent performs semantic searches to identify research gaps
+- PhD Agent performs semantic searches to identify research gaps via tool call.
 - System analyzes result patterns to detect underexplored areas
 - Vector similarities help assess novelty of proposed directions